-- (g) when the ability of the Issuer to source a hedge or unwind an existing hedge, as determined by the Issuer in good faith, is materially affected by the prevailing market conditions.
-The Issuer will inform the SGX-ST of its inability to do so as soon as practicable; - (h) in cases where the Issuer has no Warrants to sell, then the DMM will only provide bid quotations.
-The DMM may provide intermittent offer quotations when it has inventory of the Warrants; - (i) when the stock market experiences exceptional price movements and volatility; and - (j) when it is a public holiday in Singapore or Hong Kong and the SGX-ST or the HKEX is not open for dealings.
+- (ii) if the Warrant is valueless (where the Issuer's bid price is below the minimum bid size for such securities as prescribed by the SGX-ST); - (iii) when trading in the Shares is suspended or limited in a material way (including price quote limits activated by the relevant exchange or otherwise); - (iv) when the Issuer or DMM faces technical problems affecting the ability of the DMM to provide the bid and offer prices; - (v) when the ability of the Issuer to source a hedge or unwind an existing hedge, as determined by the Issuer in good faith, is materially affected by the prevailing market conditions.
+The Issuer will inform the SGX-ST of its inability to do so as soon as practicable; - (vi) in cases where the Issuer has no Warrants to sell, then the DMM will only provide bid quotations.
+The DMM may provide intermittent offer quotations when it has inventory of the Warrants: - (vii) when the stock market experiences exceptional price movements and volatility; and - (viii) when it is a public holiday in Singapore and the SGX-ST is not open for dealings.